viamrobotics/micro-rdk/OTA.md

   - for example, make a device capable of OTA.

 **This is not the build that should be hosted at the `url` in the service config.**
-You can confirm this by using `ls -l** in your build directory to compare the size of the binary to your partition table.
+You can confirm this by using `ls -l` in your build directory to compare the size of the binary to your partition table; the Merged Image will about the size of the full partition table, `8MB` in this example.

 ## OTA Build